federgraph/fleetrace-help-en/blog/fr01-update-4.md

 Let the application directly load data you have changed/edited in the Memo control.

 Two more buttons have been added to *page Report* too.
-They can be used to toggle between the separator char used in csv lists, in the Memo.
+They can be used to toggle the separator char used in csv lists, in the Memo.
 The buttons will make it easier to *exchange* data with Excel.

-1. Before you copy data out of the Memo for pasting into Excel, you convert to **Tab** separator.
+1. Before you copy data out of the Memo for pasting into Excel: convert to **Tab** separator.

-2. After you have pasted data from Excel into the Memo you convert back to using **Semicolon** as a separator.
+2. After you have pasted data from Excel into the Memo: convert back to using a **Semicolon** as a separator.
 This is necessary in order to load text data successfully, with button Read on page Menu.
+And you can *see* the separator char, it looks better, tabs are invisible in the Memo.

 > FR expects csv data to be semicolon separated.